 7. Telephone

-Need ideas for the virtual classroom too?
-Here are 11 low-prep ESL games for teaching online.
+Need ideas for the virtual classroom?
+Here are some low-prep ESL games for teaching online.

 8. Ball Toss